erodrigufer/Go_from_A_to_Z/README.md

 * [A Guide To Writing Logging Middleware in Go](https://blog.questionable.services/article/guide-logging-middleware-go/): Step by step guide to write logging middleware. [_Matt Silverlock_]
 * [Which Go router should I use?](https://www.alexedwards.net/blog/which-go-router-should-i-use): Comparison and evaluation of popular router options for Go. [_Alex Edwards_]
 * [Hot to Rate Limit HTTP requests](https://www.alexedwards.net/blog/how-to-rate-limit-http-requests): Excellent article about how to properly set a maximum rate of requests in a given time from a particular user. [_Alex Edwards_]
+* [Serving static files and web apps in Go](https://eli.thegreenplace.net/2022/serving-static-files-and-web-apps-in-go/): An introduction into using the standard library built-in functionality to create static file servers.
+The guide also explains how to integrate the static file servers with servers handling dynamic requests. [_Eli Bendersky_]

 ### TLS
 * [Go HTTP servers with TLS](https://eli.thegreenplace.net/2021/go-https-servers-with-tls/): A guide on how to configure TLS authentication for both servers and clients.
 It is very understandable, easy to follow and provides extra resources and a detail description on how to create self-signed certificates for a testing environment. [_Eli Bendersky_]